DeezjaVu/electron-vite-boilerplate-vuetify/README.md

 ### Clone

-Start by cloning to repo to a local folder.
+Start by cloning this repo to a local folder.

 ```bash
 git clone https://github.com/DeezjaVu/electron-vite-boilerplate-vuetify.git